Amélie of Leuchtenberg: Health issues, death, and burial

 Amélie suffered from angina pectoris since 1834, at the time of her husband's death, and had lesions on her lungs.
-By 1871, she was in serious health condition.
+By 1871, she had serious health conditions.
 Pedro II was constantly informed about it.
-She has had fever, bronchitis symptoms, and breathing problems.
-She even was given her last rites, but her health had an improvement after she learned that would be visited by her sister Josephine, Queen of Sweden and by Pedro II.
+She had fever, bronchitis symptoms, and breathing problems.
+She was even given her last rites, but her health had an improvement after she learned that she would be visited by her sister Queen Josephine of Sweden, and by Pedro II.
 By 1872, she presented edema at her lower extremities, suffered from dyspnea, and capillary bronchitis.

-Amélie died on Januany 26, 1873 at the age of 60 after suffer a congestive heart failure.
-She was buried in the Royal Pantheon of the House of Braganza.
+Amélie died on 26 January 1873, at the age of 60 after suffering congestive heart failure.
+Her body was embalmed shortly after death.
+A statement was issued on 29 January 1873:

+Amélie was interred in the Royal Pantheon of the House of Braganza in Lisbon.
 Under the terms of her will, her sister, Queen Josephine, was her primary heir (receiving, among other things, the Braganza tiara), but many documents pertaining to Pedro I were willed to Brazil, where they reside in the Historic Archive of the Imperial Museum of Brazil in Petrópolis.
 In 1982, her remains were transported to the Imperial Crypt and Chapel in the Monument to the Independence of Brazil in São Paulo.

 Exhumation

 Between February and September 2012, researchers at the University of São Paulo in Brazil exhumed the remains of Amélie, Pedro I, and as well as those of Maria Leopoldina, Pedro's first wife.
 They were surprised to find that the body of Amélie had been mummified.
 Skin, hair and internal organs were preserved.
 Examinations at the Hospital das Clínicas found an incision in the empress' jugular vein.
 Aromatics such as camphor and myrrh were injected into the incision during the embalming process.
-"It certainly helped to nullify the decomposition", said Brazilian archaeologist Valdirene Ambiel, responsible for the research.
+"It certainly helped to nullify the decomposition", said Brazilian forensic archaeologist Valdirene Ambiel, responsible for the research.
 She added that another contributing factor was the casket, saying it was so hermetically sealed that there were no micro-organisms in it.
-Before the reburial, scientists reembalmed her remains using a method similar to the first one.
+Before the reinterment, scientists reembalmed her remains using a method similar to the first one.